fraxinus-ash/adc/README.md

 Simple access for c++ developers to ADABAS using direct calls

 <h3>Content</h3>
 The repository contains the three classes ADC, ADCSession and ADCMainTest.
-ADC wraps the direct call to ADABAS, ADCSession provides session handling and ADCMainTest shows how it can be used.
+ADC wraps the direct call to ADABAS, ADCSession provides session handling and ADCMainTest shows how all can be used.

 <h3>Prerequisites</h3>
 <ul>